-WASHINGTON (AP) _ A powerful typhoon hit the Philippines on Friday and moved out to the South China Sea:
+WASHINGTON (AP) - A powerful typhoon hit the Philippines on Friday and was heading Saturday toward Vietnam.
+Facts about typhoons:

 HURRICANE?
 CYCLONE?
 TYPHOON?
 They're all the same, officially tropical cyclones.
 But they just use distinctive terms for a storm in different parts of the world.
 Hurricane is used in the Atlantic, Caribbean Sea, central and northeast Pacific.
 They are typhoons in the northwest Pacific.
 In the Bay of Bengal and the Arabia Sea, they are called cyclones.
 Tropical cyclone is used in the southwest India Ocean; in the southwestern Pacific and southeastern India Ocean they are severe tropical cyclones.